 - A blood test is performed to detect the level of triglyceride, cholesterol, and hormonal level of Thyroid-Stimulating Hormone including T3 and T4.

 - CT, MRI, thyroid ultrasound and scans to detect the activity of the thyroid gland.

 Treatment and Precautions for Hypothyroidism

-There are certain safety measures to be followed to control or to reduce the symptoms of hyperparathyroidism, which includes-
+There are certain safety measures to be followed to control or to reduce the symptoms, which includes-

-- Having balanced diet including rich Vitamin D and calcium supplements to avoid the weakness and thinning bones.
+- Having a balanced diet including Vitamin D-rich food and calcium supplements to avoid the weakness and thinning of bones.

-- Regular exercise, walking and exercise weight loss programs for managing weight gain.
+- Regular exercise, walking.
+Indulge in weight-loss programs for managing weight.

 - Intake of more water and fresh fruit juice to avoid dehydration.

 - Regular hormonal level test to detect the functioning of the thyroid gland.

 To know more about the thyroid gland, its hormones and thyroid diet, visit BYJU’S.